gehatzip/GRRNN/README.md

 The current repository contains source code that showcases the GRRNN model for Causal Time-series Forecasting.
 The starting point for optimizing the hyperparameters, training and testing the model is the script 'run.py'.
+Sample datasets are included in 'datasets' folder.
+For each dataset there is a corresponding 'source.txt' file with a link from which the datasets were obtained.

 Command-line options:
  --dataset [ETD|SML2010|AirQuality|energyco|poll]